Edward Loch, 2nd Baron Loch: Family

 Loch married Lady Margaret Louisa Lizzie Compton, daughter of William Compton, 5th Marquess of Northampton, on 6 June 1905.
-They had two sons and three daughters, and he was succeeded by George Loch, 3rd Baron Loch.
+They had two sons and three daughters, and he was succeeded by both sons, first George Loch, 3rd Baron Loch and then Spencer Loch, 4th Baron Loch.
 He died in a London hospital on 14 August 1942, his funeral service was at the Guards Chapel, Wellington Barracks, London on 20 August 1942, followed by burial at Stoke-by-Clare.